Versmold: History

 Versmold remained almost untouched by the suffering and changes of World War II.
-In April 1945, the city was taken over by British forces.
+In April 1945, the city was taken by American forces.
+Soon the occupation was continued by the British.
 The immediate post-war time was worse than the war for the Versmolders.
 What followed was anarchy and marauding of 'foreign workers', which had been forced to work on Versmold's farms and factories.
 They took revenge and enjoyed their freedom.

 Since even before World War II the city flourished mainly due to its meat-packing factories.
 Supply industries evolved around meat processing.
 Several forwarding companies specialized in food transportation.
 The largest of them, Kraftverkehr Nagel operates today in many countries.
 Some larger companies and factories also sold what they could not process often to small one-man meat dealers and small scale butchers.
 They in turn sold it on weekly markets mostly in the underprovisioned but prosperous industrial region of the Ruhrgebiet.
 Sometimes they created also their own sausage specialties.
 This profession was called Kleinfleischhaendler (small scale meat dealer) which became typical profession for Versmold in the 1950s and 1960s.
 This peculiarity faded out during the 1980s and 1990s.

 The industry diversified after World War II.
 A major factory for bottle crown caps Brueninghaus developed out of a factory for bicycle and motorcycle saddles, called Metall und Leder.
 It is still one of the main industries in Versmold, and exports its bottle caps throughout the world.
-In the late 1940s just neighboring the saddle factory a local entrepreneur Gustav Baumhoefer established a shoe factory producing under the brand name Ravensberger Schuhe.
-The company closed in 1981 due to shifts in the world market for shoes and the lack of competitiveness.
+In 1945 a local entrepreneur Gustav Baumhoefer established a shoe factory first within Metall and Leder, than building his production halls just opposite the saddle factory producing under the brand name Ravensberger Schuhe.
+The company closed at the end of 1980 due to shifts in the world market for shoes and the lack of competitiveness.
 In 1949 a wood processing factory producing window and door frames was opened, the Wirus Werke; but it also shut down during the 1980s.
 Its mother company resides still in Guetersloh.